wootfish/eli.sohl.com/drafts/obsidian.md

 ## Groups

-A special type of `Shape` is the `Group`, which represents a collection of `Shape`s (potentially including other `Group`s).
+The `Group` is a special type of `Shape` representing a collection of other `Shape`s (potentially including other `Group`s).
 By default, a `Group` defines its bounds in terms of the `min`s and `max`es of its members' bounds.